pixel-1998/axis-protocol/SPEC.md

 3. The kernel never interprets the `State`.
 4. The kernel never knows the `Transform`.
 5. Any future technology must implement only: `State -> State`.
+6. A Transform may terminate the pipeline early by producing a final State instead of continuing composition.
+Remaining Transforms do not execute.

 ## Language Agnostic

 This specification does not depend on any programming language.
 It is a contract that can be implemented in Python, Rust, C, Assembly, or any future language.